US Expects Serbia-Kosovo Talks to Restart After October 6 Kosovo Election

 Palmer: We remain committed.

-We were prepared to partner with Belgrade, partner with Pristina, partner with the Serbian authorities, partner with the authorities in Kosovo, in pursuit of that goal and objective.
+We were prepared to partner with Belgrade, partner with Prishtina, partner with the Serbian authorities, partner with the authorities in Kosovo, in pursuit of that goal and objective.

 We can't do this by ourselves.

-The parties themselves have to be leading the separation.
-We want a solution that is locally owned, that is durable and salable on both sides.
+The parties themselves have to be leading the solution.
+We want a solution that is locally owned, that is durable and saleable on both sides.
 One that the United States and others in the European community can get behind.

 We're partners with them in this process.
-They're the ones that need to be (inaudible).
+They're the ones that need to be driving.

 VOA: If I may, I would like to pivot to China’s role.
 As China is expanding its Belt and Road Initiative, some analysts are saying the Chinese investments in the Western Balkans are gaining momentum.
 Is it a negative when you are advocating for the U.S. policy priorities?
 What is its implication to the U.S. relations with the region?

-Palmer: We understand that the countries of the Western Balkans are going to make the best deal that they can for themselves and their publics as they look to develop big infrastructure priorities.
-This is normal and would be appropriate.
+Palmer: We understand that the countries of the Western Balkans are going to make the best deal that they can for themselves and their publics as they look to develop big infrastructure projects.
+This is normal and appropriate.

 What we are doing is trying to ensure that there is a level playing field so that American companies, Western companies are able to compete fairly for these opportunities as they arise.
 And we are encouraging the governments in the Western Balkans to consider broadly whether some of these deals with China are in their best interests.